AyrtonB/Merit-Order-Effect/docs/dev-03-lowess.md

 <br>

-We'll check this still works when we want to carry out a LOESS fit over all points
+We'll check this still works when we want to carry out a LOWESS fit over all points

 ```python
 weights = get_weights_matrix(x, frac=frac)